Everything Now: Promotion

 In May 2017, Arcade Fire performed six new songs at an intimate secret show in Montreal.

 Later that month, a Twitter account designed to look like a Russian spambot started publishing clues pertaining to a new Arcade Fire album.

 On May 31, the band released the lead single "Everything Now" on 12" vinyl, selling it at a merchandise stall at the Primavera Sound festival in Barcelona, which they headlined.
 A day later, a mysterious live stream called "Live From Death Valley" was launched, and the band released a music video for "Everything Now" that appeared to have been shot in Death Valley, California.

 On June 3, anagrams of song titles were published on Twitter.

 On June 16, the band posted the music video for "Creature Comfort" on its YouTube page.
 It was marketed with a Facebook post that was purportedly written by a disgruntled "Everything Now Corp" employee, in which he railed against the band's refusal to engage in corporate promotion of its new album.

 Similar satirical marketing done in promotion of the album stemmed from a fictional agreement the band was in: a "360 degree agreement" proposed by Everything Now Corp, whereby the band created multiple fake online articles related to events happening within the company and band.
 These include, but are not limited to, the band providing a "premature premature evaluation" of Everything Now days before release as a spoof of online music reviews, a review of a fake installment in the rhythm video game series Rock Band titled Arcade Fire: Rock Band, and fake advertisements for products based on the names of songs from Everything Now.
 A collection of promotional articles created by the band are included on the side of a fake website that leads to numerous other fake websites.

 Infinite Content tour

 To promote the album, the band embarked on the Infinite Content tour across Europe and North and South America.
 Preceding the album's release, the band went on a near two-month-long tour of Europe, headlining festivals and their own shows, which included appearances at some smaller venues.
-They extended the tour into 2018 to cover more venues in Europe and North America, following the Arena leg of the North American tour which was plagued with low turnout/ticket sales, the band played an additional leg in 2018 at smaller venues.
+They extended the tour into 2018 to cover more venues in Europe and North America, following the Arena leg of the North American tour, the band played an additional leg in 2018 at smaller venues.